TraceyFitz/Election-Analysis2/README.md

     Diana DeGette received ""% of the vote and "" number of votes Raymon Anthony Doane received ""% of the vote and "" number of votes

- The winnr of the election was
+ The winner of the election was
   "" who received '' of the vote and '' number of votes.

 Challenge Overview